sireum/archived-v2-jawa/README.md

 To contribute to the Jawa Core, Jawa Alir, Jawa Compiler, Jawa Concurrent, please send us a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository!

 For more information on building and developing Amandroid, please also check out our [guidelines for contributing](CONTRIBUTING.md).
+People who provided excellent ideas or more than 200 LOC of codes are listed in [contributor](CONTRIBUTOR.md).

 ## What to contribute